 It may sound cynical but if “problems” did not exist, we would rarely have the desire to improve or learn in life.
 They generally persist as challenges that we need to overcome by understanding how, why and where they occur, and then find ways to resolve them with problem solving techniques .
 The same principles are applicable to the world of business, no different from everyday life.
+For that, we need problem solving techniques to grow.

 Every problem has a solution, provided you approach it rationally.
 In fact, this has become so essential that Career Builder, an employment website, showed that in over 47,000 job vacancies listed on it, ‘problem solving’ attribute was a major requirement for the applicants.